This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Knee manipulation is a procedure to relieve knee stiffness and poor range of motion.
+Knee manipulation is a procedure to treat knee stiffness and decreased range of motion.
 After trauma or knee surgery, scar tissue can form in your joint.
 The scar tissue does not allow you to fully bend or straighten your leg.
 Knee manipulation breaks up the scar tissue that has formed.

 Seek care immediately if:

-- Your pain becomes worse and swelling increases.
+- Your pain and swelling suddenly become worse.

 Contact your healthcare provider if: